+Selected Publications

-Figure 1.
-UVSOR-III Electron Storage Ring and Synchrotron Radiation Beamlines Selected Publications - S. Bielawski, C. Evain, T. Hara, M. Hosaka, M. Katoh, S. Kimura, A. Mochihashi, M. Shimada, C. Szwaj, T. Takahashi and Y. Takashima, "Tunable Narrowband Terahertz Emission from Mastered Laser-Eelectron Beam Interaction," Nat.
+- S. Bielawski, C. Evain, T. Hara, M. Hosaka, M. Katoh, S. Kimura, A. Mochihashi, M. Shimada, C. Szwaj, T. Takahashi and Y. Takashima, "Tunable Narrowband Terahertz Emission from Mastered Laser-Eelectron Beam Interaction," Nat.
 Phys.
 4, 390-393 (2008). - M. Shimada, M. Katoh, M. Adachi, T. Tanikawa, S. Kimura, M. Hosaka, N. Yamamoto, Y. Takashima and T. Takahashi, "Transverse-Longitudinal Coupling Effect in Laser Bunch Slicing," Phys.
 Rev. Lett.
 103, 144802 (2009). - M. Katoh, M. Fujimoto, H. Kawaguchi, K. Tsuchiya, K. Ohmi, T. Kaneyasu, Y. Taira, M. Hosaka, A. Mochihashi and Y. Takashima, "Angular Momentum of Twisted Radiation from an Electron in Spiral Motion," Phys.
 Rev. Lett.
+118, 094801 (2017). - · Y. Taira, T. Hayakawa and M. Katoh, "Gamma-Ray Vortices from

+Member Assistant Professor

+FUJIMOTO, Masaki

+Figure 1.
+UVSOR-III Electron Storage Ring and Synchrotron Radiation Beamlines.

+Nonlinear Inverse Thomson Scattering of Circularly Polarized Light," Sci.
+Rep. 7, 5018 (2017).

-118, 094801 (2017). - S. Matsuba, K. Kawase, A. Miyamoto, S. Sasaki, M. Fujimoto, T. - Konomi, N. Yamamoto, M. Hosaka and M. Katoh, "Generation of Vector Beam with Tandem Helical Undulators," Appl.
+- S. Matsuba, K. Kawase, A. Miyamoto, S. Sasaki, M. Fujimoto, T. Konomi, N. Yamamoto, M. Hosaka and M. Katoh, "Generation of Vector Beam with Tandem Helical Undulators," Appl.
 Phys.
 Lett.
 113, 021106 (2018). - Y. Hikosaka, T. Kaneyasu, M. Fujimoto, H. Iwayama and M. Katoh, "Coherent Control in the Extreme Ultraviolet and Attosecond Regime by Synchrotron Radiation," Nat.
 Commun.
-10, 4988 (2019) - T. Kaneyasu, Y. Hikosaka, M. Fujimoto, H. Iwayama and M. Katoh, "Electron Wave Packet Interference in Atomic Inner-Shell Excitation," Phys.
+10, 4988 (2019). - T. Kaneyasu, Y. Hikosaka, M. Fujimoto, H. Iwayama and M. Katoh, "Electron Wave Packet Interference in Atomic Inner-Shell Excitation," Phys.
 Rev. Lett.
-126, 1132202 (2021). - T. Fuji, T. Kaneyasu, M. Fujimoto, Y. Okano, E. Salehi, M. Hosaka, Y. Takashima, A. Mano, Y. Hikosaka, S. Wada and M. Katoh, "Spectral Phase Interferometry for Direct Electric-Field Reconstruction of Synchrotron Radiation," Optica 10(2), 302-302 (2023).
-1. Light Source Technology Developments Based on Laser and Synchrotron We have been developing light source technologies at the UVSOR-III electron storage ring using a dedicated experimental station BL1U, which was constructed under the support of Quantum Beam Technology Program of JST/MEXT aiming to develope novel light sources and exploring their applications.
+126, 1132202 (2021).

+1. Light Source Technology Developments Based on Laser and Synchrotron

+We have been developing light source technologies at the UVSOR-III electron storage ring using a dedicated experimental station BL1U, which was constructed under the support of Quantum Beam Technology Program of JST/MEXT aiming to develope novel light sources and exploring their applications.
 The BL1U is equipped with two undulators which constitute an optical klystron, a laser system which is synchronized with the accelerator beam and a dedicated beamline consisting of mirrors and a monochromator whose arrangement can be flexibly changed according to the types of the experiments.

-In collaboration with Hiroshima Univ. and Nagoya Univ., we have succeeded in producing spatially structured synchrotron radiation such as vortex beam and vector beam, and we are exploring their applications.
-In these years, we are focusing on exploring the possibility utilizing the temporal structure of undulator radiation, in collaboration with Saga Light Source and Toyama Univ.
-We have succeeded in the coherent controls of atoms and in observing ultrafast change of an electronic state of an atom by using radiation from two undulators arranged in tandem.
-We have started developing state-of-the-art technology to observe ultrafast properties of synchrotron radiation, in collaboration with Toyota Technological Institute.
+In these years, we are focusing on generation of spatially structured light, such as optical vortex beams and optical vector beams from undulators, in collaboration with Hiroshima Univ. and Nagoya Univ.
+We have succeeded in producing such novel photon beams and are exploring their applications.
+More recently, we have started exploring the possibility utilizing the temporal structure of undulator radiation, in collaboration with Saga Light Source and Toyama Univ.
+So far, we have been demonstrated the coherent controls of atoms by using radiation from two undulators arranged in tandem.
+More recently, we have succeeded in observing ultrafast change of an electronic state of an atom, by using tandem undulator radiation.

 We have been developing a laser Compton scattering gamma-ray source at BL1U, which is capable of producing monochromatic and energy-tunable gamma-rays.
-Currently we are interested in controlling the wave properties of gamma-ray photons.
-Theoretically we have shown that vortex photons carrying orbital angular momentum can be produced by nonlinear Compton scattering of circularly polarized photons.
-We are challenging its experimental demonstration.
-We continue experimental studies on the origin of the homochirality of biomolecules using intense circularly polarized undulator radiation at BL1U, in collaboration with Yokohama National Univ. and Hiroshima Univ.
-Recently we have started a new project on this subject, which includes specialist of plasma physics from NIFS.
+Now we are exploring their applications such as isotope imaging based on nuclear fluorescence resonance in collaboration with Kyoto Univ., AIST and QST, photon-induced positron annihilation lifetime spectroscopy in collaboration with Yamagata Univ. and AIST and an experimental verification on Delbruck scattering in collaboration with QST, AIST and Kyoto Univ.
+Theoretically we have proven that vortex photons carrying orbital angular momentum can be produced by non-linear Compton scattering of circularly polarized photons.
+We are planning its experimental demonstration at BL1U in collaboration with AIST.